Huy1711/AI-beat-maker/README.md

 Second, the music similarity search feature is based on the **Audio Fingerprint** research topic which utilizes a *Music Embedding Model* and a *Vector Database* to store and query the extracted embeddings.
 To deploy this feature, this project used [NVIDIA Triton Inference Server](https://developer.nvidia.com/triton-inference-server) to deploy the model and [Milvus Vector Database](https://milvus.io/) for the retrieval task.

+The music embedding model is trained using [Pytorch](https://pytorch.org/) and based on Audio Fingerprint research field.
+For further training details, please visit the directory `./train/README.md`.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)